BigStationW/llama-cpp-phrase-ban/README.md

 5) **Test It Out**

 You're good to go.
 Send a message through the UI and verify that banned phrases are being filtered correctly.

+# Some notes

+- This sentence filter is disabled during the reasoning process (as applying it at this stage can break it or cause it to loop indefinitely).